 Now let’s consider a hypothetical “brandishing” fact scenario.

-You both pull over.
-You’re not happy, but you know these things happen.
-Before you get out of your vehicle, you retrieve your Everyday Carry Weapon from your glove box, as you always do when getting out of your car.
-That’s a best practice.
+You’re driving on a beautiful day.
+Then, a driver violates the rules of the road, hits your car.
+You pull over — not happy, but accidents happen.
+You retrieve your Carry Weapon from the glove box, as always when getting out, a best practice.
 And yes, you have a Carry Permit.

-But the other driver is hopping mad, screaming at you on the side of the road.
-You respond calmly, trying to de-escalate conflict.
-You suggest exchanging insurance information.
+The other driver is mad, screaming at you.
+You respond calmly, de-escalate.
+You suggest exchanging insurance info.

 The defense should be that that the prosecution lacks evidence to support the specific intent element of the criminal statute, “intent to cause fear of immediate bodily harm.”